Description of Workshops

 Deepen interpersonal connection skills

-Another basic tool I teach and use is the technique of “active listening”.
+A basic tool used is the technique of “active listening”.
 This is a powerful aid for reaching the heart of a story.
 It is simple in concept but very difficult in practice.
 It consists of providing supportive, nurturing and thoughtful attention to someone as they explore deeply personal and intimate subjects which may be highly-charged with emotion -- the kinds of stories which make most compelling and moving art.

-Workshops can range from one-day introductory events to extended residencies of up to two months with 2-3 meetings per week.
+Workshops can range from a 4-hour introductory event to extended residencies of up to two months with 2-3 meetings per week.

-A typical workshop meeting is 3-4 hours long.
-It consists of: a dyad check-in (greeting/connecting); group check-in; physical warm-up; improvisational vocal & physical exercises.
-There are usually 1-2 specific themes or topics explored each meeting, through physical activities which lead into writing exercises.
+A typical workshop meeting consists of: a dyad check-in (grounding/connecting); group check-in; physical warm-up; improvisational vocal & physical exercises.
+There may be 1-3 specific themes explored through physical activities which lead into writing exercises.
 Participants then read their work aloud with others.
-Occasionally I will work with an individual in front of the group to further explore their story.
+Occasionally I will work with an individual in front of the group to explore a story deeper.
 In an extended residency, homework assignments (writing) are given and people later share these in the group.

-In addition I present concepts about storytelling as vehicle for personal liberation.
+In addition I present concepts about storytelling as a vehicle for personal liberation.

-Also in an extended residency, during the final week or so I work with each participant to shape his or her individual story into a theatrical creation.
-Collaborative performances between participants are also encouraged, as mutual support is a highly-valued principle throughout the workshop.
+In an extended residency, during the final week or so I work with participants one-to-one to shape their story into a theatrical creation.
+Collaborative performances between participants are encouraged, as mutual support is a highly-valued principle throughout the workshop.
 Finally, as many group rehearsals as possible take place leading up to the final presentation.

-For more information or to schedule a workshop, please contact Dan Kwong.
+For more information or to schedule a workshop, please contact Dan @

 ©2003 Dan Kwong